Aaronontheweb/node-bootcamp/sessions/hour1/04_javascript-primer/readme.md

-# Quick overview of JavaScript
+# Quick Overview of JavaScript
+Given that all Node.JS applications are written in JavaScript, here's a primer of some of the basic JavaScript language features and syntax that you will need to know in the course of working with Node.

 ## Variables
+Variables in JavaScript:
-- can start with a-z,A-Z, and "_"
+- Can start with a-z,A-Z, and "_"
-- Weakly typed, as shown in the example below:
+- Are dynamically typed, as shown in the example below:

 ```JavaScript
 	var x = 5; //this just became an integer